 Our investment approach is to originate short-term, high-yielding senior loans collateralized by income producing commercial real estate assets to established and qualified real estate investors and operators at reasonable loan-to-value ratios which will be vetted through our underwriting process.
 We intend to focus on transactions that meet our underwriting risk parameters, but do not meet the typical conforming standards of traditional banks and lenders.
+Our borrowers, as a rule, will not be credit-rated borrowers, and, in many instances, our borrowers or their projects may not conform to the more conservative standards of regulated banks or other financial institutions.
+Our Manager assesses the "credit quality" of a given borrower or loan by utilizing the guidelines discussed below to subjectively determine the likelihood of repayment of principal, as well as the payment of interest and fees, whether through the borrower's compliance with the loan terms or through realization of the underlying collateral.
+In any given instance, the cases for the credit quality of the loan may be more compelling than others, but still represents our Manager's subjective assessment based on the guidelines below.

 We intend to follow the guidelines below while originating commercial loans: